mj2984/SoundIO.jl/README.md

 # At any moment you could peek into shared_data and see the actual data.
 ```
 More demo code can be found at \test

+### Acknowledgments

+I would like to thank:

+Andrew Kelley, the developer of libsoundio, for such a fantastic and robust C library.

+The Images.jl developers for providing the architectural guidance and the concept of literate programming that inspired this ecosystem.

+The Julia developers for creating such an awesome language that truly allows us to “have our cake and eat it too”—achieving high-level expressiveness without sacrificing low-level performance.